ravichas/AI4HealthCare/Course-1/README.md

 translate outputs of medical imaging models for use by a clinician plan necessary validations to prepare a medical imaging model for regulatory approval

+## Starting the project

+For this project, you will work in the Jupyter GPU workspace provided for you.
+You can also find the notebooks containing the necessary starter code in the workspace.

+This repo contains:
+`
+* EDA.ipynb: This is the file you will be performing the EDA.
+* Build and train model.ipynb: This is the file you will be building and training your model.
+* Inference.ipynb: This is the file you will be performing clinical workflow integration.
+.dcm files: They are the test files to test the clinical workflow integration.
+* sample_labels.csv: This is the file that should be used to assess images in the pixel-level.
+* FDA_Submission_Template.md: This is the template for you to create the FDA submission.
+`

+ Please copy the template into your choice of editor.
+Finish the documentation, save it as a .pdf file, and upload.

+Note: The NIH data for EDA and training is mounted in the Udacity Jupyter GPU workspace provided to you along with the code to load the data.
+Alternatively, you can download the data from the kaggle website and run it locally.
+You are STRONGLY recommended to complete the project using the Udacity workspace since the data is huge, and you will need GPU to accelerate the training process.

 ## Project Steps
 This project has the following steps.